boxiangliulab/locuscompare2-standalone/README.md

     sample_size: 147
     # Optional.
 Seperator of the eQTL input file, escaping character must be in double quotes("\t" for tab), default sep is tab
     sep: '	'
-    # Tell colotools the field name in the input eQTL file.
+    # Tell LocusCompare2 the field name in the input eQTL file.
     col_name_mapping:
       # Required.
 The rs id field name in input eQTL file.
       # Can be other values(like variant_id), as long as they match the snp column in GWAS file,